 Oakland is a very small city located in the state of Nebraska.
 With a population of 1,368 people and just one neighborhood, Oakland is the 147th largest community in Nebraska.
-Much of the housing stock in Oakland was built prior to World War II, making it one of the older and more historic cities in the country.
+Oakland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Oakland is a blue-collar town, with 36.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Oakland is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Oakland who work in management occupations (9.62%), sales jobs (9.19%), and office and administrative support (9.05%).

-The citizens of Oakland are slightly better educated than the national average of 21.84% for all cities and towns, with 23.57% of adults in Oakland having a bachelor's degree or advanced degree.
+The education level of Oakland citizens is a little higher than the average for US cities and towns: 23.57% of adults in Oakland have at least a bachelor's degree.

 The per capita income in Oakland in 2022 was $31,885, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $127,540 for a family of four.
 However, Oakland contains both very wealthy and poor people as well.